tazzben/project-based-assessment/README.md

 11. Chi-Squared P-Value of the model (i.e. Wilks' theorem)

 getResults only return these values as a tuple.
 DisplayResults returns the values as a tuple and prints the results to screen.
 SaveResults returns the values as a tuple, displays the results and saves the results to CSV files.

+The rubric difficulty and student ability pandas dataframes return estimates along with columns used for interpretation.
+The following columns are provided:

+* AME k=i: The average marginal effect of k=i.
+This is provided for all possible bins (i between 0 and the highest bin).
+This procedure calculates the marginal effect for a given estimate conditioned on k=i for all observations impacted by the estimate.
+The average is then calculated.
+When the dataset is balanced (all students have a score for all rubric rows), these values will sum to zero.
+* ACP k=i: While average marginal effect is the standard approach to interpreting MLE results (especially in a logit or probit context), we don't think they are particularly useful in this model.
+Therefore, the application also provides columns for the average conditional probability of k=i.
+Given the subset of the data used to calculate AME, this is the average probability of k=i given the estimated value.
+When the dataset is balanced (all students have a score for all rubric rows), these values will sum to 1.
+Note that the top bin is capturing the censoring effect.
+Therefore, it is common that a substantial probability is estimated for this bin.
+* Average Logistic: This estimate is only provided when estimating the non-linear model.
+It is the average of the probability function given the estimated value.
+It uses the same subset of the data used to calculate AME and ACP above.
+In terms of interpretation, it is average chance of failure to proceed to the next bin.
+Therefore, it will equal ACP k=0.
+This column is the most closely related estimates in the logistic model to the estimates in the linear model.